Debt Ratios for Home Financing

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We'd be happy to go over pre-qualification to help you figure out how large a mortgage loan you can afford.
+Don't forget these are only guidelines.
+We'd be thrilled to pre-qualify you to help you determine how much you can afford.

 America's Money Source